A Contrastive Learning Approach for Training Variational Autoencoder Priors: Experiments

 \section{Experiments}

+In this section, we situate NCP against prior work on several commonly used single group VAE models in Sec.~\ref{subsec:prior_art}.
+In Sec.~\ref{subsec:quan_res_ncpvae}, we present our main results where we apply NCP to hierarchical NVAE~\citep{vahdat2020NVAE} to demonstrate that our approach can be applied to large scale models successfully.

-Our implementation of NCP-VAE builds upon NVAE \citep{vahdat2020NVAE}, the state-of-the-art hierarchical VAE.
-We examine NCP-VAE on four datasets including dynamically binarized MNIST \citep{lecun1998mnist}, CIFAR-10 \citep{krizhevsky2009learning}, CelebA-64 \citep{liu2015deep} and CelebA-HQ-256 \citep{karras2017progressive}.
-For CIFAR-10 and CelebA-64, the model has 30 groups, and for CelebA-HQ-256 it has 20 groups.
-We sample from NCP-VAE using SIR with 5K proposal samples at the test (image generation) time.
-On these datasets, we measure the sample quality using the Fr\'echet Inception Distance (FID) score \citep{heusel2017gans} with 50,000 samples, as computing the log-likelihood requires estimating the intractable normalization constant.
-To report log-likelihood results, we train an NVAE model with a small latent space on MNIST with 10 groups of $4\times4$ latent variables.
-We estimate log normalization constant in NCPs using 1000 importance weighted samples.
-We intentionally limit the latent space to ensure that we can estimate the normalization constant correctly (standard deviation of $\log Z$ estimation $\leq 0.23$).
-Thus, on this dataset, we report negative log-likelihood (NLL).
-Implementation details are provided in Appendix~\ref{app:classifier_architecture}.
+In most of our experiments, we measure the sample quality using the Fr\'echet Inception Distance (FID) score \citep{heusel2017gans} with 50,000 samples, as computing the log-likelihood requires estimating the intractable normalization constant.
+For generating samples from the model, we use SIR with 5K proposal samples.
+To report log-likelihood results, we train models with small latent spaces on the dynamically binarized MNIST \citep{lecun1998mnist} dataset.
+We intentionally limit the latent space to ensure that we can estimate the normalization constant correctly.